sa4s-serc/switch/README.md

-# Switch: An Exemplar for Evaluating Self-Adaptive ML-Enabled Systems
+# observability-main: An Exemplar for Evaluating Self-Adaptive ML-Enabled Systems

-"Switch", an exemplar developed to enhance self-adaptive capabilities in Machine Learning-Enabled Systems, through dynamic model switching in runtime.
-"Switch" is designed as a comprehensive web service, catering to a broad range of ML scenarios, with its implementation demonstrated through an object detection use case.
+"observability-main", an exemplar developed to enhance self-adaptive capabilities in Machine Learning-Enabled Systems, through dynamic model observability-maining in runtime.  "observability-main" is designed as a comprehensive web service, catering to a broad range of ML scenarios, with its implementation demonstrated through an object detection use case.

 ## Getting started

 The system comprises distinct components, including a frontend written in React, a backend powered by FAST API in Python, and Elasticsearch serving as the database.
-Will be using YOLOv5 as object detection model .
+Will be using YOLOv5u as object detection model .